umairzahmed/tegcer/README.md

 - [Nisheeth Srivastava](https://www.cse.iitk.ac.in/users/nsrivast/), [IIT Kanpur](https://www.cse.iitk.ac.in/)
 - [Amey Karkare](https://www.cse.iitk.ac.in/users/karkare/), [IIT Kanpur](https://www.cse.iitk.ac.in/)

-\* Part of this work was carried out by the author at [IBM Research](https://www.research.ibm.com/labs/india/).
+<sup>*</sup> Part of this work was carried out by the author at [IBM Research](https://www.research.ibm.com/labs/india/).

 ## Publication
-If you use any part of our TEGCER tool or data present in this repository, then please do cite our [ASE-2019 TEGCER paper](https://arxiv.org/pdf/1909.00769.pdf).
+If you use any part of our TEGCER tool, then please do cite our [ASE-2019 TEGCER paper](https://arxiv.org/pdf/1909.00769.pdf).

 ```
 @inproceedings{ahmed2019tegcer,